Is dry food bad for cats? Let’s get our thinking cats on!

 Why is dry cat food so popular?

 As we all know, feeding a cat can be a challenging prospect for any cat parent.
-Our feline friends can be fussy and demanding when it comes to food.
-We have all experienced the frustrations of buying loads of our kitty’s new favourite wet food, only to discover that her sophisticated palate has moved on.
+Our feline friends can be demanding and fussy when it comes to food.
+We have all experienced the frustrations of buying loads of our kitty’s new favourite wet food, only to discover that their sophisticated palate has moved on.

 Dry food helps alleviate some of these challenges as it’s easy to serve, lasts longer without spoiling, and is ultimately cheaper.
 Manufacturers also prefer to sell dry rather than wet food as it’s much more economical to make and transport and it has a long shelf life.